The city of Aquatropolis is the New York of the planet, the London of the confederation, the most powerful city of the Realm.

 The city of Aquatropolis in its setting on Osiris B-1

-“The Two Queens” is part 1 of a series, does have a little more than 90 000 words, and comes along as a space opera, futuristic science fiction book.
+“The Two Queens” is part 1 of a series, does have a little more than 90 000 words.
+The genre is space opera, futuristic science fiction.

 Voices from first readers